shreyasbhakta/Graphixgram/README.md

 # Graphixgram
-A freelance website for graphic designer.
+A freelance website for graphic designers.